Bookgardan: A Year's Sustenance for Writers

 Led by Kate Moses

 The two week-long residencies will take place at Craigardan’s idyllic mountainside retreat, once a circa-1800s sheep farm, now a lovingly restored and intentionally designed 78-acre center for artistic creation, intellectual exchange, environmental awareness, and the cross-fertilization of all three.
-Participants will be lodged in Craigardan’s simple and beautiful shared houses, with access to any number of indoor and outdoor communal spaces for writing and thinking, including solo time in the peaceful writer’s cabin with its wooded views of the working farm.
-Residency craft seminars, workshops, and conferences will be held in the Apple Barn, where participants will also gather for meals prepared by the chefs in residence from foodstuffs grown at Craigardan, or made by one of the many food artisans in the extensive local farm-to-table, sustainable agriculture community.
+Participants will be lodged in private rooms among Craigardan’s simple and beautiful shared houses, with access to any number of indoor and outdoor communal spaces for writing and thinking, including solo time in the peaceful writer’s cabin with its wooded views of the working farm.
+Residency seminars, group meetings, and individual conferences will be held in the Apple Barn, where participants will also gather for meals prepared by the chefs in residence from foodstuffs grown at Craigardan, or made by one of the many food artisans in the extensive local farm-to-table, sustainable agriculture community.
 See Craigardan's website here.

 Located in Keene, New York at the northern edge of the Adirondacks, Craigardan is surrounded by numerous glorious mountains and hiking paths, a short drive from Lake Placid and Lake Champlain, and a ferry ride from Burlington, Vermont.
 Amtrak is twenty minutes away in nearby Westport, New York, and the nearest airports are in Burlington, Montreal, and Albany.
 Boston and New York City are five hours away by car.